 To do lists or not to do lists?

-Writing down everything you need to get done can help you remember and plan your days, but only if you’re strategic in the way you write your to-do lists.
-Don’t bombard yourself with every little detail – figure out which to-do list technique makes you the most productive.
+Writing or typing down everything you need to get done can help you remember and plan your days, but only if you’re strategic in the way you create your to-do lists.
+Don’t bombard yourself with every little detail.
+Take your time to figure out which to-do list technique makes you the most productive.